-Abstract.
-On September 17, the Rachmaninov Concert Hall of the Moscow Conservatory held the concert of the famous Bulgarian musicians Ekaterina, Konstantin, and Alexander Vladigerovs dedicated to the 150th Anniversary of the prominent Russian university.
-The musicians actively tour Europe and the New Word, and successfully participate in multiple international jazz festivals.
+Abstract: On September 17, the Rachmaninov Concert Hall of the Moscow Conservatory held the concert of the famous Bulgarian musicians Ekaterina, Konstantin, and Alexander Vladigerovs dedicated to the 150th Anniversary of the prominent Russian university.
+The musicians actively tour in Europe and the New Word, and successfully participate in various international jazz festivals.
 Their works are also available on CD.
-The concert contained the compositions of various generations of Vladigerov family in arrangements, as well as Dmitri Shostakovich’s miniatures.
-The material presented in this article is substantiated by the genre comparative analysis traditional for a review, as well as historical angle of presentation of the events.
-The review underlines the high-level mastery of the musicians, impeccable command of the musical instruments, remarkable artistic impression, refined and versatile timbre and sound scales of performance.
-The demonstrated by the Vladigerovs’ Trio sparkling temperament and distinct national Bulgarian character, was received by the Moscow audience with great enthusiasm.
+The concert contained the compositions of various generations of the Vladigerov family in arrangements and Dmitri Shostakovich’s miniatures.
+The material presentation in the article is determined by comparative analysis, traditional for reviews, and the historical angle of presentation of the events.
+The review underlines the high-level mastery of the musicians, perfect command of musical instruments, remarkable artistic impression, refined and versatile timbre and sound scales of performance.
+The musicians' sparkling temperament, typical for the national Bulgarian character, was enthusiastically welcomed by Moscow audience.